twentyOne2x/attnmarkets-docs/pages/mechanics/pt-yt-attnusd.md

    - mint `PT_position` representing “principal” at `T`,
    - mint `YT_position` representing the project’s obligations on revenue flows over `[t0, T]`.

+In an Exponent-style implementation:

+- the RBP can be represented as an SY token (standardised yield-bearing token),
+- PT and YT are then derived from that SY position via the infra’s stripping logic,
+- attn treats those PT/YT tokens as the canonical representation of the position on-chain.

 For many attn positions:

 - the **economic exposure** is heavily concentrated in the YT leg,